27th Special Operations Wing: The Steadfast Line

 On 1 February 1940, the United States Army Air Corps activated the 27th Bombardment Group (Light) at Barksdale Army Airfield, Louisiana and equipped it with the Douglas B-18 Bolo Light bomber aircraft.
 The group consisted of the 15th, 16th and 17th Bombardment Squadrons.
 In October 1941 the group moved to Hunter Army Airfield, Georgia, less the 15th Bombardment Squadron, which was reassigned to V Air Support Command on 14 October.
 On 21 October 1941 the group was ordered to the Philippine Islands in response to the growing crisis in the Pacific.

-Arriving at Fort William McKinley in the Philippines on 20 November, the 27th BG (L) readied itself for delivery of its A-24 Dauntless aircraft.
+Arriving at Fort William McKinley in the Philippines on 20 November, the 27th BG (L) readied itself for delivery of its A-24 Banshee aircraft.
 Concern grew as days turned into weeks and still the planes had not arrived.
 When the Imperial Japanese Army attacked the Philippines on 9 December 1941, the situation had not changed.
 Unknown to the 27th BG (L) Airmen, to avoid capture or destruction, the ship carrying the planes was diverted to Australia when the war escalated.

 The ground echelon of the 27th still in the Philippines was evacuated south from Luzon on 25 December to the Bataan Peninsula, arriving to form the 2nd Battalion (27th Bombardment Group) Provisional Infantry Regiment (Air Corp).
 For the 99 days following the attack on Pearl Harbor until their surrender to the Japanese after the Battle of Bataan, the men of the 27th BG became the only Air Force unit in history to fight as an infantry regiment, and earned the moniker "The Steadfast Line" as a result of the tenacious defensive fighting effort.
 After surrendering, they were forced to endure the infamous Bataan Death March.
 Of the 880 or so Airmen who were taken, less than half survived captivity.